jai-bansal/computer-vision-demos/README.md

-## image-rec-custom-class
+## computer-vision-demos

 ### Summary:
-Add custom classes to open source image recognition models.

-### Motivation:
+This repo contains simple examples of a few popular computer vision tasks:
-Learn to extend open source image recognition models to custom classes.
+- image classification using open source image recognition models modified for custom classes
+- object character recognition (OCR) (TO DO)
+- object detection (TO DO)

 ### Data:
 Data comes from the "Dogs vs. Cats" dataset from Kaggle.com.